eberharf/cfl/docs/source/more_info/clustering.md

 ## Recommendations for Choosing a Clusterer

-(eventually, we will have some tools available to help users automatically select the clustering method/parameters for their dataset, but those do not exist yet)

 DBSCAN and KMeans are the two clustering methods we've worked with the most, so unless you have a reason to choose another, maybe stick with one of those.

 KMeans